jmikedupont2/formal.land/docs/coq-of-ocaml/introduction.md

 - fork `coq-of-ocaml` to modify the code translation;
 - post-process the output with a script;
 - post-process the output by hand.

+## Concepts

+We can import to Coq the OCaml programs which are either purely functional or whose side-effects are in a [monad](https://caml.inria.fr/pub/docs/manual-ocaml/bindingops.html).
+We translate the primitive side-effects (references, exceptions, ...) to axioms.
+We have no proofs that we preserve the semantics of the source code.
+One should do manual reviews to assert that the generated Coq code is a correct formalization of the source code.
+We produce a dummy Coq term and an explicit message in case of error.
+In particular, we always generate something and no errors are fatal.

+We compile OCaml projects by pluging into the [LSP](https://microsoft.github.io/language-server-protocol/) of OCaml [Merlin](https://github.com/ocaml/merlin).
+This means that if you are using Merlin then you can run `coq-of-ocaml` with no additional configurations.

+We do not do special treatments for the termination of fixpoints.
+If needed, you can disable termination checks using the Coq's flag [Guard Checking](https://coq.inria.fr/refman/proof-engine/vernacular-commands.html#coq:flag.Guard-Checking).
+We erase the type parameters for the [GADTs](https://ocaml.org/manual/gadts.html).
+This makes sure that the type definitions are accepted, but can make the pattern matchings incomplete.
+In this case we offer the possibility to introduce dynamic casts guided by annotations in the OCaml code.
+We did not find a way to nicely represent GADTs in Coq yet.
+We think that this is hard because the dependent pattern matching works well on type indicies which are values, but does not with types.

+We support modules, module types, functors and first-class modules.
+For OCaml modules, we generate either Coq modules or polymorphic records depending on the case.
+We generate axioms for `.mli` files to help formalizations, but importing `.mli` files should not be necessary for a project to compile in Coq.

 ## Related